gustomedialab/unity-object-tracking-wrapper/README.md

   - generic model-based tracking of a cube with an AprilTag glued on one cube face.

 This project is compatible with Ubuntu, MacOS and Windows platforms.

-### Augmented Reality in Unity using ViSP

-* The corresponding Unity scene is available in `unityProject/Assets/Scenes/scene_ar.unity`.
-* On each new image AprilTag is detected and localized in 3D.
-* A virtual red cube is projected in the scene over the tag thanks to the tag pose estimated with respect to the camera frame.
-* Check the video demonstration on YouTube: https://youtu.be/iuD8syhNoGU